Martingales for physicists: A treatise on stochastic thermodynamics and beyond: Other revelations of martingales

 Then, from the absence of drift in this stochastic differential equation, $X_{t}$ is a bounded (local) Martingale, and converges to $X_{\infty}\in\left\{ 0,1\right\} $ by virtue of continuous-time version of Theorem~\ref{convergenceTheorem} in Ch.~\ref{ch:3}.
 Moreover, the martingale property implies that $ X_{0}=\left\langle X_{\infty}\right\rangle =1\times P\left(X_{\infty}=1\right)+0\times P\left(X_{\infty}=0\right). $ We then find the Born law as a emergent property:

 Lastly, let us mention two more interesting applications of martingales in statistical physics.
 In the context of {\bf spin glass theory}~\cite{sherrington1975solvable,mezard1984nature}, a full replica symmetry breaking theory for a spin glass on a Bethe lattice, which is one of the main open challenges in this research area, has been formulated with the help of martingales \cite{concetti2018full, parisi2017marginally}.
-In the {\bf theory of critical phenomena}, Cardy's formula for the crossing probability of a stochastic Loewner evolution, which in the case of percolation gives the probability that there exist a percolating cluster, has been rederived and extended with martingales, see Ref.~\cite{bauer2003conformal}.
+In the {\bf theory of critical phenomena}, Cardy's formula for the crossing probability of a stochastic Loewner evolution, which in the case of percolation gives the probability that there exist a percolating cluster, has been rederived and extended with martingales, see Ref.~\cite{bauer2003conformal}. {Martingales also play a key role in the study of {\bf nonequilibrium properties of interacting particles}, see e.g. Spohn's treatise~\cite{spohn2012large}.
+In particular, martingale theory was applied to prove directly weak convergence of path probabilities, which go beyond convergence of moments as done in expansion techniques.
+Fruits of this approach, explicit proofs for the Green-Kubo formula, current statistics and various hydrodynamic limits can be retrieved through elegant calculations, see also Refs.~\cite{de1986reaction,ferrari1988non,kipnis1998scaling}.}